-An agency has 20 business days to give you written notice of the internal review decision, but this time can be extended, for example, if they have to consult with a third party.
-They can also ask you for extra time.
+An agency has 20 business days to give you written notice of the internal review decision.

 If the internal review decision maker does not give you a decision in time, they will be taken to have upheld the original decision and you can apply to the OIC for an external review.